Colorado Is a Great Place to Bike

 About the possible exception to traffic signals, Colorado Gov. John Hickenlooper signed a bill into law enabling municipalities to enact “safety stop” ordinances.
 This would give cities the right to create local ordinances that allow cyclists to treat stop signs and red lights differently than vehicle drivers.
 Cyclists often go through or move early on a red light or stop sign to stay safe and remain visible to vehicles.
 So far, municipalities’ rights to make this legal for cyclists is a grey area in the law, so check with your city on how they plan to implement or enact this law.

 Wherever and whenever you are riding, make sure you have on a helmet and are visible.
 Your bike should have reflectors, and if you are out at night, lights.
 You may want to invest in bright and reflective clothing.
 You can find more bicycling resources here.

 Were You Hurt in a Bicycle-Vehicle Accident?

 If you were injured while out riding your bike, do not hesitate to seek legal advice.
-A bicycle accident attorney at the Law Office of Jennifer L. Donaldson is here to help.
+A Denver bicycle accident attorney at Donaldson Law, LLC is here to help.
 You can contact us toll-free at (866) 458-5008 or call our local number (303) 458-5000.